jesperancinha/mancalaje/Readme.md

  :      :     :   : :  ::    :    :: :: :   :   : :  : :: : :   :   : :              : :::    : :: ::
 ```

-## Docker Image
+## Docker Compose

-I have provided a docker image that will run this application in your docker-machine addess.
+I have provided a docker-compose environment that will run this application in your docker-machine addess.

 Make sure that the docker-machine is correctly installed and that you set your environment to your machine.